TopNotchProgrammer/CouponDappFrontend/README.md

 ## Production

-Production website is hosted on heroku: https://coupon-dapp.herokuapp.com/
+1. Production website is hosted on heroku: https://coupon-dapp.herokuapp.com/
+2. Deployment is automatically made by https://circleci.com for every master push